Wyoming Filmmaker Documents Skateboarding On Wind River Reservation

 "How I grew up, I really didn't want him around that kind of stuff," she said.
 "I don't have to worry about him when he's at the skatepark skating with his friends."

 Good Medicine is the latest project from filmmaker Jackson Tisi.
 The Wilson, Wyo. native is now based in Brooklyn and has directed documentaries, music videos, and commercials for Mastercard and Spotify.
-The short film was commissioned by Facebook Watch and has tallied over 100,000 views since its release last week.
+The short film was commissioned by Facebook Watch and has tallied over 100,000 views since its release.